How far would you go to fight an engineered virus with the potential to kill millions?

 On a charitable mission to fund a school deep in the jungles of Borneo, billionaire Pia Sabel finds a clinic where doctors infect locals with a deadly, man-made disease.
 When Tania, her friend and body-guard, contracts the contagious illness their best hope for survival relies on veteran Jacob Stearne.

 (Now, for a limited time, try this book FREE!)

 But Jacob isn’t the most stable ally.
-He’s just reached a comfort level in his life with a new house, a puppy, and a possibly serious girlfriend.
-But then the unstable voice in his head returned, complicating his mission.
+He’s just reached a comfort level in life with a new house, a puppy, and a possibly serious girlfriend.
+The voice in his head has returned, complicating his mission.
 Is Mercury, winged messenger of the Roman gods, giving him divine guidance–or has he gone mad?

 The voice in my head returned when I stopped taking my meds.
 My caseworker said the voice was part of my condition—PTSD-induced schizophrenia—but I call him Mercury, the winged messenger of the gods, and a damn good friend.
 For years, he was my biggest ally in combat and helped me predict the future.
 I’m not talking about very far into the future.
 Sometimes minutes, sometimes seconds, and sometimes just enough to see it coming.
 Mercury would draw my attention to small changes in air density, the faint sounds of rustling cloth, or the weak electrical charge of someone lurking nearby.